 - For better breathability, I forego Gore-Tex anoraks and use „Ventile“ cotton instead.
 It has carried me through lots of snow storms and there has never been ANY condensation inside.
 Also, many stylish Gore-Tex anoraks are way too tightly cut and short: Make sure your „parts“ are well covered.
 Check these brands: Amundsen, Barra, Hillary, Brenig, Sasta, Hilltrek

-- To prevent the anorak hood’s collar fur to cover my head lamp in stormy nights, I wear a base cap to keep it up
+- To prevent the anorak hood’s collar fur to cover my head lamp in stormy nights, I wear a base cap under the hood to keep it up

-- Instead of regular snow goggles and a face mask that has a tendency to slip from my small nose :-(, I use snowmobile goggles with a (detachable) face protection when its blowing, such as this
+- Instead of regular snow goggles and a face mask that has a tendency to slip from my small nose, I use snowmobile goggles with a (detachable) face protection when it is blowing, such as this

 - For protection of groin and thighs („numb spots“), a windproof and fiber filled shorts with side zippers, such as this, comes in really handy in storms.

-- For better glide, I exchanged synthetic against mohair skins
+- For much better glide, I exchanged synthetic against mohair skins

 - In order to prevent skins from coming off, I removed the old glue and re-applied Colltex glue evenly by means of a tape.
 To re-glue skins that come off nevertheless, I carry Colltex quick-patches (prefer that to the screws that some use).
 As per my experience, Colltex is far better than „Contour“ brand glue